dhivyapadmanaban/Amazon_Vine_Analysis/README.md

 ## Summary

-To summarize, both paid and unpaid reviws have similar statistics on total number of 5 star reviews and its percentage.
-However, total number of reviews for unpaid vs paid has huge difference which change the weightage of other supporting stats like 5 star review percentage.
+To summarize, both paid and unpaid reviews have similar statistics on total number of 5 star reviews and its percentage.
+However, total number of reviews for unpaid vs paid has huge difference which change the weight-age of other supporting stats like 5 star review percentage.
 What these numbers seems to suggest is that there is **not strong bias toward** five-star reviews for Amazon vine reviewers.
 If anything, paid reviews might show a tendency towards being more critical in their reviews.

 ### Evidence to support analysis

-When "verified purchase" field is added to our analysis, we get enough evidence to suggest paid reviews didnt bais the products.
+When "verified purchase" field is added to our analysis, we get enough evidence to suggest paid reviews didn't bias the products.
 Number of verified purchase of paid reviews is only "5" out of 387 reviews.

 #### UNPAID REVIEW VERIFIED PURCHASES
 ![image](https://user-images.githubusercontent.com/83181834/130373151-28e3b6d6-6ab0-454a-9ed7-3d65e92b2e46.png)

-Number of verified purchase of unpaid reviews is 32,711 which is 65% of the total reviewes.
+Number of verified purchase of unpaid reviews is 32,711 which is 65% of the total reviews.

 #### PAID REVIEW VERIFIED PURCHASES
 ![image](https://user-images.githubusercontent.com/83181834/130373466-f8ef8e5c-3913-4088-a296-7fa8a9d3b36c.png)